What is a runbook?

 2. Gather the necessary information

-Assign the most experienced team members to undertake the selected tasks and record each of their steps in detail.
-As part of this process, they should include all necessary documentation, login credentials, software programs, and other necessary components needed to complete each individual step.
+When assembling your information, it’s best to assign highly experienced team members to undertake each specific task and record each of their steps in detail.
+As part of this process, they should include all necessary runbook documentation, login credentials, software programs, and other necessary components needed to complete each individual step.
 They should be as detailed as possible, even if many of those details don’t make it into the finalized runbook.

 3. Write each step in a detailed fashion

-Record the necessary information in a step-by-step formatted guide.
-Cutover workspaces offer a starting template for a number of scenarios including ITDR plans and cyber recovery.
+Record the necessary information in a step-by-step formatted guide that takes into account the dependencies between tasks to ensure that the plan flows correctly.
+Cutover workspaces offer a starting runbook template for a number of scenarios including ITDR plans and cyber recovery.

 The key to this phase of runbook creation is simplicity and clarity.
 Runbooks should be highly intuitive and easy for team members to use.
 An overly complicated runbook that requires additional support defeats the purpose, so do your best to avoid unnecessarily complicated language.

 Your runbooks are living organisms that should be routinely reassessed and updated as needs and procedures change.
-As teams use runbooks to complete tasks, encourage them to make and share improvements to update guidance for future use.
-You might also consider identifying manual tasks within your runbooks that could be automated with the implementation of APIs and runbook automation tools.
+As teams complete their assigned runbook tasks, encourage them to make and share improvements to update guidance for future use.
+You might also consider identifying any manual steps within your runbooks that could be automated with the implementation of APIs and specialized runbook automation tools.

 How Cutover runbooks are different